mura123yasu/go-dynamo/README.md

-Sample for Dynamo application by go
+Sample of Dynamo application by go